SatoryKono/ChEMBL_data_acquisition/README_EN.md

 attach the generated reports to the PR so reviewers can audit the exact pass rate without reproducing the run locally.

+### Logging contract

+All CLI entry points initialise structured logging via the shared bootstrap helpers.
+By default every command writes to `logs/<program>_<YYYYMMDD>.log`, where `<program>` matches the script name (for example, `get_data` → `logs/get_data_20250228.log`).
+Setting `--base-path` or the `CHEMBL_DA_BASE_PATH` environment variable relocates the directory to `<base>/logs` while keeping the `<program>_<YYYYMMDD>.log` naming scheme.
+Tests and operational runbooks rely on this pattern to locate artefacts, so the file stem must not be renamed or rotated differently.

+### Determinism verification order

+Pipeline promotions must follow a strict determinism check list:

+1. Run `python scripts/run_tests.py` to confirm the pytest suite completes with a ≥95 % success rate.
+2. Execute the target CLI against a clean output directory.
+3. Immediately repeat the same command — or call `python scripts/check_determinism.py --no-dry-run` with the intended input — to produce a second export.
+4. Compare the resulting files (the helper computes SHA256 digests for CSVs and `.meta.yaml` sidecars).
+Any mismatch indicates a determinism regression.

+The log contract above ensures both executions append to the same `<program>_<YYYYMMDD>.log` file, making it straightforward to diff the emitted events while investigating discrepancies.

 ### CLI quick reference

 | Command | Example invocation | Highlights |